hyperledger-labs/zeto/zkp/js/README.md

-# Confidential UTXO javascript library
+# Zeto toolkit javascript library

 The main purpose of the javascript project is testing the circom based ZKP circuits.
-The test cases demonstrate the expected behaviors of the circuits, which can be used as the reference to build a client implementation for the Confidential UTXO.
+The test cases demonstrate the expected behaviors of the circuits, which can be used as the reference to build a client implementation for the Zeto toolkit.

 # Build